+12.5.A Observer Monitoring

-9.5.A Observer Monitoring: All communications between the solar car driver and support vehicles must be audible (for voice communications), to the observer at all times.
+All communications between the solar car driver and support vehicles must be audible (for voice communications), to the observer at all times.
 Any communications in languages other than English, in code, must be explained to the observer if requested.

-9.6 Observers
+12.6 Observers

 Trained Observers selected and sponsored by ASC Headquarters, will travel with each team to alert the Inspectors to possible infractions of these Regulations, and to help report unforeseen events to ASC Headquarters.
-Observers may not interpret these Regulations or give advice on Rayce strategy.
+Observers may not interpret these Regulations or give advice on Tour strategy.
 Observers will be rotated in their team assignments at Checkpoints and Stage Locations.

-- 9.6.A Observer Access for Inspection: Observers will be assigned to keep each solar car in sight from the time the batteries are released from impound to the time they are impounded again each day.
+12.6.A Observer Access for Inspection

+Observers will be assigned to keep each solar car in sight from the time the batteries are released from impound to the time they are impounded again each day.
 The Observers shall witness and note any and all work done on the solar cars.
-The Observers must be allowed access to the solar cars for inspection of ballast during all driver changes. - 9.6.B Observer Record of Performance: The details of the activities of a team will be recorded in a logbook carried by the Observer.
+The Observers must be allowed access to the solar cars for inspection of ballast during all driver changes.

+12.6.B Observer Record of Performance

+The details of the activities of a team will be recorded in a logbook carried by the Observer.
 The team leader and advisor will be permitted to review the book each day; however, failure to do so does not make any record invalid.
 The records kept by the Observer include the Official Start Time, stopping times (including Checkpoints and stage finishes), impound times, distances traveled, and any apparent rule infractions either by their assigned team or by any other team.

-9.6.C Observer Accommodations:
+12.6.C Observer Accommodations

-9.6.C.1 During Raycing Hours: Teams must allow the Observer the seat of his or her choice behind the driver in the chase vehicle.
+- 12.6.C.1 During Tour Hours: Teams must allow the Observer the seat of his or her choice behind the driver in the chase vehicle.
 The Observer must be able to see the solar car and read the chase vehicle's speed via a commercially available/unmodified GPS unit from this location.
-The Observer must also be able to determine, at least periodically, how many vehicles are following behind the team.

-- 9.6.C.2 Before and After Raycing Hours: Teams must provide a secure shelter for the observer of the quality of the best provided accommodations to any team member or advisor.
-Teams must also provide a secure location approved by the observer for the battery impound box. - 9.6.C.3 Meals and Lodging: Observers should be considered a guest of the team for whom the team will supply proper meals, drink, shelter, and amenities afforded to any member of the team or advisor.
+The Observer must also be able to determine, at least periodically, how many vehicles are following behind the team. - 12.6.C.2 Before and After Tour Hours: Teams must provide a secure shelter for the observer of the quality of the best provided accommodations to any team member or advisor.
+Teams must also provide a secure location approved by the observer for the battery impound box. - 12.6.C.3 Meals and Lodging: Observers should be considered a guest of the team for whom the team will supply proper meals, drink, shelter, and amenities afforded to any member of the team or advisor.

-9.7 Team Uniforms
+12.7 Team Uniforms

-On Rayce Days from 7:00 am to 8:00 pm, team members shall wear uniforms representing their Institution(s).
+On Tour Days from 7:00 am to 8:00 pm, team members shall wear uniforms representing their Institution(s).
 The uniforms are required to have the Institution name, car number, and ASC logo.
 If team sponsors are displayed, the event sponsor(s) must also appear in a similar manner on the team uniform.
 Artwork for the ASC logo and for the event sponsor(s) may be obtained from ASC Headquarters.

+12.7.A Solar Car Occupants Attire

-9.7.A Solar Car Drivers Attire: Solar Car Drivers, while driving, are exempted from the above requirement.
-Clothing worn by Solar Car Drivers must provide suitable cover and be non-offensive.
+Solar Car Occupants, while within the solar car, are exempted from the above requirement.
+Clothing worn by solar car occupants must provide suitable cover and be non-offensive.

-9.8 Briefings
+12.8 Briefings